 (ii) the Families, Community Services and Indigenous Affairs and Veterans’ Affairs Legislation Amendment (2006 Budget Measures) Act 2006; and

 (iii) the Families, Community Services and Indigenous Affairs and Other Legislation (2006 Budget and Other Measures) Act 2006; and

 (iv) the Families, Community Services and Indigenous Affairs Legislation Amendment (Child Support Reform Consolidation and Other Measures) Act 2007.

 ”.

-5 On the date as at which this compilation was prepared, the Child Support (Adoption of Laws) Amendment Act 2007 s.
-7 had not come into operation.
-It reads as follows:

-“

-7. Sections 3 and 4 further amended on 1 July 2008

-Sections 3(a) and 4(b) are each amended by deleting “1 January 2008” and inserting instead —

-“ 1 July 2008 ”.

-”.